 - In Manager, click Security > Users.

 - Verify that users have been retrieved as expected from the LDAP directory.

 - Click Roles to review roles retrieved from the LDAP directory.

 - Verify that roles have been retrieved as expected from the LDAP directory.
 Click the Edit button next to a role to check role membership.
 Modify the Role Type value as necessary.
 For information on role types, see Restrict access to ArcGIS Server.

 Caching of users and roles

 As of 10.5, LDAP users and roles will be cached on the server after a request for users or roles.
 This optimizes the performance of your secure services.
 By default, the users and roles will be cached for 30 minutes.
-You can modify this time period by setting the minutesToCacheUserRoles property to another value in the ArcGIS Server Administrator Directory under system properties.
+You can modify this time period by setting the minutesToCacheUsersAndRoles property to another value in the ArcGIS Server Administrator Directory under system properties.
 You can also disable caching by setting the property to zero.

 Set up web-tier authentication on your server's Web Adaptor

 LDAP requires web-tier authentication, and this must be done with ArcGIS Web Adaptor (Java Platform).
 The web adaptor relies on the Java application server to authenticate the user and provide the web adaptor with the account name of the user.
 Once it has the account name, it passes that to the server.

 When configuring the Web Adaptor, you must enable administration through the Web Adaptor.
 This allows users in your organization-specific identity store to publish services from ArcGIS Pro.
-When the users in these roles connect to the server in ArcGIS Desktop, they must specify the Web Adaptor URL.
+When the users in these roles connect to the server in ArcGIS Pro, they must specify the Web Adaptor URL.

-Once you've installed and configured ArcGIS Web Adaptor (Java Platform) with your server, you'll need to configure an LDAP realm on your Java application server and configure the authentication method for the web adaptor.
+Once you've installed and configured ArcGIS Web Adaptor with your server, you'll need to configure an LDAP realm on your Java application server and configure the authentication method for the web adaptor.
 For instructions, consult the product documentation for your Java application server or your system administrator.

 Control permissions for your services